tfoote/design/courses/getting-started-ros/units/ros-introduction.md

 In support of this primary goal of sharing and collaboration, there are several other goals of the ROS framework:

 * Thin: ROS is designed to be as thin as possible -- we won't wrap your main() -- so that code written for ROS can be used with other robot software frameworks.
 A corollary to this is that ROS is easy to integrate with other robot software frameworks: ROS has already been integrated with OpenRAVE, Orocos, and Player.
 * ROS-agnostic libraries: the preferred  development model is to write ROS-agnostic libraries with clean functional interfaces.
 * Language independence: the ROS framework is easy to implement in any modern programming language.
-We have already implemented it in [[rospy Python]], [[roscpp C++]], and [[roslisp Lisp]], and we have experimental libraries in Java and Lua.
+We have already implemented it in [Python](http://wiki.ros.org/rospy), [C++](http://wiki.ros.org/roscpp), and [Lisp](http://wiki.ros.org/roslisp), and we have experimental libraries in Java and Lua.
- * Easy testing: ROS has a builtin unit/integration test framework called [[rostest]] that makes it easy to bring up and tear down test fixtures.
+* Easy testing: ROS has a builtin unit/integration test framework called [rostest](http://wiki.ros.org/rostest) that makes it easy to bring up and tear down test fixtures.
 * Scaling: ROS is appropriate for large runtime systems and for large development processes.

 So, "How is ROS different from X?"
 It's hard to answer for every X, but first, if you choose to use X, we hope that you can still use many of the libraries distributed with ROS.
 As for more specifics, this e-mail by Brian Gerkey (of both Player and ROS) to the ros-users mailing list regarding the differences between ROS and Player, including OpenCV integration, provides some comparisons: